46 Free PPC Tools for PPC Experts

 10- Bing Ads Intelligence – A downloadable Excel plugin that can be used for keyword research purposes.

-11- MergeWords – Create keyword combinations by simply adding in each word into one of the three boxes.
+11- MergeWords – A free PPC tool that allows you to create keyword combinations by simply adding in each word into one of the three boxes.
 The MergeWords tool will do the rest.

 12- Google Correlate – Google Correlate reveals trending data for phrase match terms of what you search for.